About the Course

 Expect García and his Fireballs to feature strongly again, not least because they’ll have the home crowd behind them.
 But, when it comes to the other big-name Spaniard, fortunes are harder to predict.

 Jon Rahm’s journey began at Valderrama (his family used to make an annual pilgrimage to Sotogrande) and he should have the perfect game for this place.
-The Basque Lion is LIV Golf’s Mr Consistent, the king of birdies and greens in regulation.
-Whatever the conditions, he finds a way… unless he’s playing Valderrama.
-Up to now, victory has eluded him here.
+He's LIV Golf’s Mr Consistent, the king of birdies, master of making the green in regulation.
+Whatever the conditions, he finds a way.
+But at Valderrama, victory has always eluded him.
+Up to now.

-This year, however, he arrives as the LIV Golf champion, and he’ll be right in the groove after the three U.S. Majors.
+This year he arrives as the LIV Golf Individual Champion, and he’ll be right in the groove after the three US Majors.
 Could this be the year he finally beats the Valderrama voodoo?
+Soon, very soon, we'll know the answer.

 What have they said about Valderrama?